Pravoru/consulbeat/README.md

 ```

 This will fetch and create all images required for the build process.
 The hole process to finish can take several minutes.

+## Downloading

+You can download prebuild binaries from [releases page](https://github.com/Pravoru/consulbeat/releases/)